Rafajogos1/42-Projects-Backup/README.md

 **Rank 01**
 get_next_line - No bonus - 100%
 ft_printf - No bonus - 100%
-born2beroot - *Under Evaluation*
+born2beroot - 100%

 **Rank 02**
-push_swap - Not in Rank 02 yet
+push_swap - Currently doing it

 **Included libft to use in projects**